As support sags, Danish prime minister calls Nov. 1 election

 Denmark was one of the world’s main mink fur exporters, producing an estimated 17 million furs per year.
 Kopenhagen Fur, a cooperative of 1,500 Danish breeders, accounts for 40% of global mink production.
 Most of its exports went to China and Hong Kong.

-A poll published Monday showed that the center-left would get 50% of the vote while the opposition would get 47.8%.
+A poll published Monday gave 50% support for the center-left and 47.8% for the opposition.
 In the middle is a new party created by former Prime Minister Lars Løkke Rasmussen, who has declined to say which side he would support.

 The survey by pollster Voxmeter was based on telephone interviews of 1,001 people over the age of 18 and was carried out Sept.
 26- Oct.
 2. The margin of error was 2.7 percentage points.